AnfengXu136/Reef_Pin_summer19/stm32/README.md

 http://www.openstm32.org/System%2BWorkbench%2Bfor%2BSTM32
 You need to create an account for the download.

-Setting up the environment - after downloading SW4STM32 and cloning our repo, choose the version you want to open and open our project by clicking:
+Setting up the environment - after downloading SW4STM32 and cloning our repo, choose the version you want to open and open our project by clicking the cproject file.
 After opening the file, click “Run” and click again “Run Configuration.”
-This should open the following window.
+This should open a window.
 Then, go to “debugger” and change Reset Mode to “Software System Reset.”
 Now, you should be able to code and upload your code.
 To compile, click “build” and to upload the code, click “run.”